Configuring the Setup Program

 management network from the above interface summary: vlan1

 Step 10 Configure the interface by entering the switch IP address and subnet mask and pressing Return.
 (The IP address and subnet masks shown here are examples.)

 Configuring interface vlan1:

 IP address for this interface: 10.4.120.106

 Subnet mask for this interface [255.0.0.0]: 255.0.0.0

-You have now completed the initial configuration of the switch, and the switch displays its initial configuration.
-This is an example of output that appears:
+You have completed the initial configuration of the switch, and the switch displays its configuration.
+This is an example of the configuration output:

 The following configuration command script was created: